 TOTAL — 100 possible points

-Notification letters will be e-mailed on March 19 at 4:00 pm.
+Notification letters will be e-mailed on in mid-March, 2022.
 HCPS students will also have access to online notification of status at that time.
 Students will have two weeks to inform the Center of their intent.

 Students who wish to appeal their admission status should contact Mr. John Marshall, the principal of Douglas Freeman HS.
 He will review the file and the committee’s adjudication of it.
 The next level of review is at the county level, and parents/students should contact Dr. Thomas Ferrell, Director of High School Education.